-A Phase II exploration program on the Meech Lake Matachewan Prospect is currently underway.
-The program will consist of detailed mapping and channel sampling over the Kell's Showing (Ni-Cu-PGE), Waterhole Showing (Au-Ag-Zn), T25 Trench (Au-Ag-Zn), and Kell's Cabin Showing (Au-Ag-Zn).
+A Phase II exploration program on the Meech Lake -Matachewan Prospect was completed in the Fall of 2023.
+The program consisted of detailed mapping and channel sampling over the Kell's Showing (Ni-Cu-PGE), Waterhole Showing (Au-Ag-Zn), T25 Trench (Au-Ag-Zn), and Kell's Cabin Showing (Au-Ag-Zn).
 The objective of the geological fieldwork is to define and characterize the surface mineralization outlined in the 2018 surface stripping and drill program.
-In 2018, a total of seven excavations were completed with three (3) on and over the western inferred strike extensions respectively of the Kell's Showing, one (1) on the T25 Showing, one (1) on the T25 and Waterhole showings, one (1) on the Waterhole Showing, and one (1) on the Cabin Showing.
+In 2018, a total of seven excavations were completed with three (3) on and over the western inferred strike extensions respectively of the Kell's Showing, one (1) on the T25 Showing, one (1) on a historical trench between the T25 and Waterhole showings, one (1) on the Waterhole Showing, and one (1) on the Cabin Showing.
+A total of 42 channel samples were collected over the washed and mapped stripped areas.
+The results of this field work program will be reported on once the final assay results have been received from the laboratory, compiled and interpretated vis-à-vis the geological mapping information collected.